 PhD students (Roll-Over & Direct Entry): 15 terms (5 years)

-As an Interdisciplinary program, individual students funding packages are based on the supervisors home department and or/Faculty.
+As an Interdisciplinary program, individual student's funding packages will follow their supervisor's home department and/or Faculty funding models.
 While funding packages will vary amongst students in the program, you can expect to receive a similar funding package to other students within the same lab.

 We have provided general funding information below, but please direct specific questions to the Program Coordinator in Neuroscience.